silx-kit/hdf5plugin/README.rst

   * 'zlib'
   * 'zstd'

-It stores a dict that can be passed as keyword arguments.
+It can be passed as keyword arguments.

 Sample code: